-2.4 Statistical analysis
+143 2.4 Statistical analysis

-Data collected form the results were analyzed using simple means, percentages and standard deviation.
+Data collected form the results were analyzed using SPSS version 20 (IBM Corp., Armonk, New York).
+Simple means, percentages and standard deviation were computed as appropriate.

-3 RESULTS AND DISCUSSION
+148 3 RESULTS AND DISCUSSION

-The physical properties of mucus secretions from each genera of snail were observed.
-The extract from A. marginata (saturalis) was yellowish in colour while secretions from the A. marginata (ovum) and A. fulica were light brown and dark in colour respectively.
-The mucus secretions from A. marginata (saturalis) was more viscous (thicker) than that from A. marginata (ovum) and A. fulica respectively.
-Mucus from A. fulica had the least thickness and was considered to be lighter (Table 1).
-This study has revealed that the physical characteristics of the three snail mucus secretions used are not the same in terms of colour and viscosity.
-The viscosity reduced in the order A. marginata (saturalis) > A. marginata (ovum) > A. fulica respectively while the colour varied from yellow in A. marginata (saturalis), to brown and dark colours in A. marginata (ovum) and A. fulica respectively.
-The differences in these properties may be attributed to differences in the feeding habits of the snail species which in turn affects their nutritional content and composition [17-18].
+149 150 The physical properties of mucus secretions from each genera of snail were observed.
+The extract from 151 A. marginata (saturalis) was yellowish in colour while secretions from the A. marginata (ovum) and A. 152 fulica were light brown and dark in colour respectively.
+The mucus secretions from A. marginata 153 (saturalis) was more viscous (thicker) than that from A. marginata (ovum) and A. fulica respectively.
+154 Mucus from A. fulica had the least thickness and was considered to be lighter (Table 1).
+This study has 155 revealed that the physical characteristics of the three snail mucus secretions used are not the same in 156 terms of colour and viscosity.
+The viscosity reduced in the order A. marginata (saturalis) > A. marginata 157 (ovum) > A. fulica respectively while the colour varied from yellow in A. marginata (saturalis), to brown 158 and dark colours in A. marginata (ovum) and A. fulica respectively.
+The differences in these properties 159 may be attributed to differences in the feeding habits of the snail species which in turn affects their 160 nutritional content and composition [17-18].
+Feed type has also been reported to affect the composition of 161 both the flesh and haemolymph of snails [23], as well as the volume of mucus they produce [22].

 From the 28 clinical wound samples collected (Table 2), Staphylococcus sp was the most isolated (53.3%), followed by Pseudomonas sp (33.3%).
 Streptococcus sp was the least isolated bacterium (13.4%).
 The high incidence of Staphylococcus sp and Pseudomonas sp as well as the presence of Streptococcus sp in wounds have also been recently reported by various researchers [19-20].
-These bacteria gain access to wounds from the skin of patients, hospital personnel and other sources within the hospital environment [5,6,19].
+These bacteria gain access to wounds from the skin of patients, hospital personnel and other sources within the hospital environment [5, 6, 19].
+Selective pressure exerted by antibiotic usage may also have allowed for selection of these bacteria which have been widely reported to display resistance to a spectrum of antibiotics [5].
+This observation calls for more strict maintenance of hygiene in wards where patients with wounds are kept in order to control contamination.